 The sample workbook uses Excel VBA code, which is set up to run automatically, when you make a change on the worksheet.

-To see the code for the SameCell sheet, you can right-click the sheet tab, and click on View Code.
+To see the code for any sheet in the sample file, you can right-click the sheet tab, and click on View Code.

-Or, if you donít want to limit the code to a specific column, you could delete the two rows that are marked with a red circle.
+Or, if you don't want to limit the code to a specific column, you could delete the two rows that are marked with a red dot.
+When those lines are removed, the code will run when any cell with a drop down list is selected.

 To see the steps for setting up data validation with multiple selection, watch this short video tutorial